North Coast Line Capacity Improvement project

 • Gumlu.

-Upon completion of the project in mid-2024, freight trains up to 950 metres long will be able to use the network, which is a 45 percent increase from the current maximum length of 650 metres.
-This project will provide a vital increase in capacity for freight transport in Queensland, which will benefit the local economy.
-It will also support over 300 local construction jobs for communities along the rail corridor, and enable freight operators to run longer trains and carry more goods along the North Coast line.
+Completed in mid-2024 the extensions allow freight trains up to 950 metres long to use the network, which is a 45 percent increase from the previous maximum length of 650 metres.
+This project provides a vital increase in capacity for freight transport in Queensland, which will benefit the local economy.
+It also supported over 300 local construction jobs for communities along the rail corridor, and enables freight operators to run longer trains and carry more goods along the North Coast line.

 The North Coast Line Capacity Improvement project began in July 2019 and was due to be completed by late-2022.
-However, adverse weather and impacts to the construction industry have changed the project timelines, with completion now scheduled for mid-2024.
+However, adverse weather and impacts to the construction industry changed the project timelines, and the project was completed in April 2024.

 Keeping you informed